outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - design an optimal sorting structure for general interface queries to apply to problems manually

   - starting points of filters that reduce the problem space
     - starting point of identifying all the assumption sets that it would be most problematic to get incorrect to prevent the worst error types
       - in the problem of 'predict cat vs. dog', the worst error types are: